-As discussed above and in the October 31 Filing, in addition to Committed Initiatives, while under consideration for possible implementation, additional proposals require further cost/benefit studies, investigation, or overcoming of obstacles that prevented the RTOs from committing to a definitive implementation plan and schedule ("Further Action Needed Initiatives") at the time of the October 31 Filing.
-The RTOs have committed to report back to the stakeholders regarding each of the Further Action Needed Initiatives on the specified timeline set forth in the October 31 Filing.
-In keeping with their commitment to consider and evaluate new joint and common market initiatives, the RTOs have included in this report 4 new joint and common market "Further Action Needed Initiatives" which the RTOs believe warrant further evaluation.
-These new initiatives have potential to bring additional benefits to the joint and common market.
-Accordingly, the RTOs will report back to the stakeholders regarding each of these new Further Action Needed Initiatives identified below.
-The following is a status report on each of the "Further Action Needed Initiatives" which the Midwest ISO and PJM continue to investigate:
+As discussed above and in the October 31, 2005 Filing, in addition to Committed Initiatives, while under consideration for possible implementation, additional proposals require further cost/benefit studies, investigation, or overcoming of obstacles that prevented the RTOs from committing to a definitive implementation plan and schedule ("Further Action Needed Initiatives") at the time of the October 31, 2005 Filing.
+The RTOs have committed to report back to the stakeholders regarding each of the Further Action Needed Initiatives on the specified timeline set forth in the October 31, 2005 Filing.
+Four of the original initiatives set forth in the October 31, 2005 Filing are under review.
+Three initiatives first discussed in the June 28, 2006 Report are also undergoing further analysis.
+The following is a status report on each of the "Further Action Needed Initiatives," which the Midwest ISO and PJM continue to investigate: